HACC2016/teamfossil/README.md

 ## Campaign Spending Open Challenge

-Our team created this web app to submit for the 2016 Hawaii Annual Code Challenge.
+Our team created this data visualization to submit for the 2016 Hawaii Annual Code Challenge.

 ## Challenge Problem